hanyikoh/RHB-Jom-Hack---BiH-Digital-Banking/README.md

 python run.py
 ```

-To quit or exit the virtual environment, type
+To quit or exit the virtual environment, simply type

 ```
 deactivate